 Here I’ll share a few facts that led me to the ultimate reason why driving is the most difficult thing you will ever do:

-- The law does not give right of way, rather it requires a driver to yield the right of way to another.
+- buy proscar for hair loss The law does not give right of way, rather it requires a driver to yield the right of way to another.
 How interesting, while our culture submerges us in individual rights, where everything is a moral right, complete with a barrage of entitlements, our traffic laws do not give rights at all.
 No, quite the opposite, they require drivers to yield the right to proceed to others.
 Talk about turning your entitlement mentality on its head.
 Now, what if all our laws carried this “you first” mentality?
 What a different world it would be.

-- In spite of overwhelming evidence you are better off in a crash when wearing a seat belt.
+- where can you buy finasteride in ireland In spite of overwhelming evidence you are better off in a crash when wearing a seat belt.
 Yet, many do not.
 As class members who admitted to not wearing a seat belt gave their reasons I gleaned two life lessons.
 First, no matter how clear the warning, some people will refuse to heed solid advice.
 Second, some people fail to act on what is in their best interest because, well, they can’t.
 What you ask?
 They can’t put a seat belt on?
 Why would anyone not be able to put a seat belt on?
 The sheepish man at the rear of the class explained, “I know I should wear my seat belt, but I can’t.
 My best buddy in Iraq died because he was wearing a seat belt.”
 “Enough said,” replied the instructor.
 I made a note to myself never to judge actions of others, no matter how senseless they seem.

 - Some people don’t care.
 One guy was in driving school for the 7th time.
 Another girl was attempting to sleep through the entire class.
 As the instructor said, “Some people just like to drive fast.”
 Lesson learned, some people are not interested in improving themselves, in doing right, or in keeping themselves from hurting others.
 This is out of my control.
 All I can do is wear my seat belt, and not assume others will do the right thing while driving.